 SharePoint is part enterprise content management (ECM) solution, part portal solution, part web development platform, part social media platform.
 It offers many, many solutions and functions – often too much for most organizations – but it is Microsoft’s hope that it will become everything to everybody including the de facto platform for the company intranet, website(s) and extranet(s).
 In sum total, it is an amazingly powerful solution, but often fails to live up to expectations.

-SharePoint 2013 is a good solution, if you have an abundance of time, patience… and money.
-SharePoint 2016, is even better, but still requires a lot of care, and investment.
+SharePoint 2013 was a fair solution, with an abundance of time, patience… and money, it could work; SharePoint 2016, is even better, but still requires a lot of care, and investment.

 The latest, SharePoint 2019 (and SharePoint Online in Office 365), further improves upon previous versions, notably the mobile experience and the user experience.